Our Access Policy for the Archives and Library outlines in detail the various ways in which we provide access to the collections.

 Researchers may take their own photographs of collection items for the purposes of non-commercial research and private study using a camera, phone or tablet.
 The charge for this is £15 per day, which is payable by cash, cheque or bank transfer.
 You will also be asked to fill in a copyright declaration form.

-The Archives and Library team can provide images for non-commercial research or private study purposes on receipt of a completed Copying Order Form.
-Currently, we are able to supply JPEG images of unbound flat documents up to A3 in size, depending on the condition of the material.
-We are unable to supply images from larger or bound items.
-We do not photocopy archive material, but we can supply hard copy prints taken from digital images at the same cost as supplying the digital image.
+The Archives and Library team can provide images for non-commercial research or private study purposes.
+Please contact us on Archives@chatsworth.org with details of your request.
+Currently, we are able to supply JPEG images of documents and bound items up to A2 in size, depending on the condition of the material.
 Our current prices are:

 - £3 per image (including VAT) for images we already have in stock.